dart-lang/language/working/augmentations/feature-specification.md

 rules to handle features unique to constructors like redirections and initializer lists.

+It is **not** a compile-time error for an incomplete factory constructor to omit default values. *That is, they are treated similarly to abstract instance methods in this respect.
+This allows the augmenting declaration to implement the constructor by adding a redirection or a body.*

 It's a **compile-time error** if:

 *   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

-*   The augmenting constructor parameters specify any default values.
-    *Default values are defined solely by the introductory constructor.*
+*   More than one declaration in the augmentation chain specifies a default value for the same optional parameter.
+This is an error even in the case where all of them are identical. *Default values are defined by the introductory declaration or an augmentation, but at most once.*

+*   The augmentation chain has exactly one specification of a default value for an optional parameter, and the constructor is a redirecting factory.

+*   No declaration in the augmentation chain specifies a default value for an optional parameter whose declared type is potentially non-nullable, and the constructor is not a redirecting factory.

-*   The introductory constructor is `const` and the augmenting constructor is not or vice versa. *An augmentation can't change whether or not a constructor is const because that affects whether users are allowed to use the constructor in a const context.*
+*   The introductory constructor is `const` and the augmenting constructor is not, or vice versa. *An augmentation can't change whether or not a constructor is const because that affects whether users are allowed to use the constructor in a const context.*